 MassDOT and the MBTA continue to seek measures to accelerate the project timeline wherever possible.
-The phasing approach discussed above provides for an accelerated delivery of some portions of the project.
-In addition, the use of the CM/GC delivery method is anticipated to aid in meeting the established project schedule and overcoming some of the previous program delays.
-The receipt of the FFGA was a key milestone, as it permits the start of construction for the bulk of the Phase 2/2A and Phase 4 work.
+The receipt of the FFGA was a key milestone, as it allowed the completion of the bidding process and the start of construction for the bulk of the Phase 2/2A and Phase 4 work.